Number of blades

 The number of blades of impeller and stator has to be coordinated carefully in order to minimize pressure pulsation and therefore mechanical load and noise emission.

-The number of impeller blades is defined and fixed by the impeller, otherwise it's an input value.
+The number of impeller blades is defined and fixed by one of the impellers in the project, otherwise it's an input value.

 The number of stator blades can be modified and should be one of the recommended ones.